Imperial Mode of Living

-The mode of living and production of most people in the Global North is imperial, because it can only exist by systematically accessing the cheapest labour and the cheapest resources elsewhere.
-It is exclusive and not infinitely generalizable – for it always needs places and people to whom the costs are outsourced.
-As it spreads and intensifies, it increasingly pushes boundaries, leading to earth heating, scarcity of resources, conflicts and wars.
+The mode of living and production of most people in the Global North is imperial, because it can only exist through systematically accessing the cheapest labour and the cheapest resources elsewhere.
+It is exclusive and not infinitely generalizable – for it always requires places and people, to whom the costs are outsourced.
+As it spreads further and intensifies, it increasingly pushes boundaries, leading to the earth heating up, scarcity of resources, conflicts and wars.
 Nevertheless, it is difficult to change this way of life – it is stable because it is firmly anchored in our everyday life.
-It is hardly possible to live as an individual at the expense of others, also because the infrastructures (such as motorways) and institutions (such as banks, schools, ministries) that surround us, promote this way of living and managing.
-It is also stable because fake solutions (such as the hope of technological miraculous solutions or too simple political answers) prevent the real causes of the problems from being tackled.
+It is hardly possible to live as an individual at the expense of others, also because the infrastructures (such as motorways or coal-fired power stations) and institutions (such as banks, schools, ministries) that surround us, promote this way of living and managing.
+It is also stable because fake solutions (such as the hope of technological innovations or simplistic political solutions) prevent the underlying causes of the problems from being tackled.

-The paradox of the imperial way of life is that most people in the Global North are exploiters and exploited at the same time.
+The paradox of the Imperial Mode of Living is that most people in the Global North are the exploiters and the exploited at the same time.
 We are living at the expense of each other.
-Country of origin, skin color, gender, and other non-influencing categories, due to existing forms of discrimination such as racism and sexism, additionally determine whose backs carry how much burden.
+Criteria such as country of origin, skin color, gender, and other non-influencing categories, due to existing forms of discrimination such as racism and sexism, additionally determine whose backs carry how much burden.
 These differences exist within societies, but especially on a global scale between the rich countries of the Global North and the Global South.
-But also in the Global South, with increasing industrialisation, middle classes are emerging, who want to live in the same way as the Global North prevails.
-Car, home, meat and air travel – while the imperial way of life is for some normality, it is a promise of the future for others.
+Also in the Global South, with increasing industrialisation, there are narratives generated that are supporting the Imperial Mode of Living.
+Car, home, meat and air travel – while the Imperial Mode of Living is normal for some, it seems to be a broken promise of the future for others to be functional.

 It is not possible to generalize this mode of living.
-It is called imperial because it presupposes an ‘outside’, an area that can still be exploited where labour and natural resources are cheaply available.
-An area where the problems arising and the rubbish of our way of life and production can be unloaded.
-As the new middle classes of the Global South also need an outside, this external area is gradually shrinking.
-On a limited planet, the imperial mode of living cannot spread forever.
+It is called imperial because it presupposes an ‘outside’, an area that can still be exploited; where labour and natural resources are cheaply available.
+An area where th earising problems and the rubbish of our way of life and production can be unloaded.
+Due to the capitalistic dynamics of the North and the new middle classes of the Global South, this external area is shrinking with enormous speed.